RobotComponents/RobotComponents-Documentation/docs/Robot Components/Simulation/Inverse Kinematics.md

 ## **Usage**

 [**Simulation**]({{ site.baseurl }}{% link docs/Robot Components/Simulation/index.md %})**:**
-Plug the Internal and External Axis Values outputs of this component into the Internal and External Axis Values inputs of the [Forward Kinematics]({{ site.baseurl }}{% link docs/Robot Components/Simulation/Forward Kinematics.md %}) component to generate a plane for a [Target]({{ site.baseurl }}{% link docs/Robot Components/Parameters/Actions/Target.md %}).
+Plug the Internal and External Axis Values output parameters of this component into the Internal and External Axis Values input parameters of the [Forward Kinematics]({{ site.baseurl }}{% link docs/Robot Components/Simulation/Forward Kinematics.md %}) component to generate a plane for a [Target]({{ site.baseurl }}{% link docs/Robot Components/Parameters/Actions/Target.md %}).